-Federal bankruptcy law regulates sales or transfers of real property and other assets made during a specified time frame prior to filing for bankruptcy.
+Federal bankruptcy law regulates sales or transfers of real property made before bankruptcy, and other assets made during a specified time frame prior to filing for bankruptcy.
 This time frame is known as the look-back period.

 The Look-Back Period on Sales or Transfers of Real Property Made Before Bankruptcy

 In your Bankruptcy Petition, you must disclose all sales or transfers of real property made within 2 years of the date your case is filed.